TrishadKano/DATA-SCIENCE-PROJECTS/POWER BI PROJECTS/README.md

 ### Data Sources

-HR data: The primary dataset used fo this analysis is the "HR Analytics data and HR employee data.xlsx", containing information about employees
+**HR dataset**: The primary dataset used fo this analysis is the "HR Analytics data and HR employee data.xlsx", containing information about employees

 # Snapshot of the Dashboard: